stdcout1/pythonmodulesexamples/README.md

 # pythonmodulesexamples
 examples of modules from python
+for school project